laubertarelli/Tesla/README.md

 # Tesla
-_Tesla clone from the landing page.
-Build with Astro and styled with Tailwind.
+## Built with Astro and styled with Tailwind.